Diane-4P/family-favourites/README.md

 - __F02 Navigation__

 The logo consists of the full name of the site and the favicon icon.
-When the user hover over the logo the curser changes to a hand and when its clicked the user will be taken back to the home page.
+When the user hovers over the logo the curser changes to a hand and when its clicked the user will be taken back to the home page.

 The navigation menu links to the home, menu and contact pages.
-When the user hover over the links there is an underline and when a user is on the page the line shows which page you are on.
+When the user hovers over the links there is an underline and when a user is on the page the line shows which page you are on.

 There are also two call to action buttons to __Register/Login__ or to __Book a Table__.
 When the user hovers over either button there is a line under the words.
-When a user is logged in or out then the user can see by the message just under the navigation section, which is always there.
+When a user is logged in or out then the user can see by the message just under the navigation section, which is always on show.

 | Image | Description |
 | --- | --- |